Top Menu

 Hi friends,

-the shell wall above the fireplace right here.
-I love it, but I didn't want to cover an entire wall with seashells, a small frame that I could change once summer is gone was what I went for.
+This whole project was inspired by the shell wall above the fireplace right here.
+I love it, but I wanted to cover only some of the wall with seashells; a small frame that I could change once summer is gone was what I went for.

-Since I've accumulated a good amount of DIY frames (a piece of plywood mounted on 1 x 2's), the only thing I had to do was go to the basement to pick one.
-This one, with the "O come all ye faithful..." was my candidate.
-That message was obviously done for Christmas, but this board has had many makeovers as you can see HERE.
+This one, with the "O come all ye faithful..." message, was my candidate.
+The art was obviously done for Christmas, but this board has had many makeovers, as you can see HERE.

 However, I had to add another "frame" of 1 x 2's all around it.
-This new frame's the one to hold the "sand and shells", so it needed to protrude like ½" or so.
+This new frame's the one to hold the "sand and shells," so it needed to protrude like ½" or so.

 The next step was to add chicken wire to the plywood surface because whatever I wanted to use as a filler needed something to grab from.
 And I went to town driving staples to secure the wire onto that surface. :)